How Long After Belly Button Piercing Can You Go In A Hot Tub?

 Swimming pools, or going into a hot tub that uses chlorine to disinfect the water can cause irritation, swelling and redness around a belly button piercing.

 Saltwater pools are fine – they actually disinfect better than chlorine-based pools because of the salt content.
+If you have a hot tub, saltwater is also a great option for keeping it clean and safe.
+And if you recently got a new piercing, saltwater can help with the healing process.

 Can I shower with hot water with a belly piercing?